JayDeuce/POSH_Script_Work/Functions_Library/TaskScripts/Disable-LocalUser/README.txt

 Not Fully Functioning Script .....
-Built Specifically to disable dod_admin.
+Built Specifically to disable local admin.

-Script will need to be rewritten fro any other use.
+Script will need to be rewritten for any other use.